-I was recently asked to name some late 20th and 21st century piano pieces suitable to play for diploma exams (some boards such as Trinity allow candidates to submit own choice pieces).
-On examining the diploma syllabus I was struck by how little contemporary music was included – and by contemporary I mean music of today.
-I am not talking about composers such as Charles Ives, John Cage, and Stockhausen, because whilst they are all great, they are not viewed as cutting edge anymore.
+I was recently asked to name some late 20th and 21st century piano pieces suitable to play for diploma exams.
+On examining the diploma syllabus I was struck by how little contemporary music was included, and by contemporary I mean music of today.
+I’m not talking about composers such as Charles Ives, John Cage, and Stockhausen, because whilst they are all great, they are not viewed as ‘Contemporary’.

 I then realised how little contemporary piano music I knew!
-I was horrified as I do really enjoy listening to new music and I frequently review it.
+I was horrified, as I do really enjoy listening to new music.
 Contemporary music is vital if classical music is to survive and grow.

-So I decided to delve a little deeper and discover just what living composers have to offer in terms of piano music.
-I should say right here and now that this list is certainly not exhaustive – it is a work in progress.
-Here are my musings so far…….
+I decided to delve a little deeper and discover just what living composers have to offer in terms of piano music.
+I should say right here and now that this list is certainly not exhaustive – it is a work in progress:

-Elliot Carter (1908 – 2012) is American and over 100 but he is still a busy composer.
+Elliot Carter (1908 – 2012) is American.
 His music from 1950 onwards is typically atonal and rhythmically complex, indicated by the invention of the term metric modulation to describe the frequent, precise tempo changes found in his work.
 Here’s a selection of recent piano works: Retrouvailles (2000), Intermittences (2005), Tri -Tribute (2005-6)

 Harrison Birtwistle (1934 -) is a British composer and his music is complex, written in a modernistic manner with a clear, distinctive voice.
 Piano works include: Harrison’s Clocks (1997-8), Ostinato with Melody (2000), and Saraband (2001).